Data-Robusta/data-robusta/presentation_notes.md

 Our goal was to identify what data affected Colombian coffee prices.
 Our hypthosis was that weather and harvest data were good predictors of price.
 We found that while weather was decent at predicting weather, there were much stronger factors at play driving price.
 Slide: Process slide

-We are going to walk you through our work of in depth domain research, wrangling price and harvest data from FEDECAFE.
 We analyzed Colombian history, agricultural processes, political effects on price, production, and inventory.

 Slide: Wrangle: